-If you are a migrant it is not likely you will be charged for most NHS treatment, but if you need some types of treatment, you will need to provide evidence that you are living in the UK lawfully and permanently.
+If you are a migrant, you will not be charged for primary care NHS treatment, but if you need secondary care treatment, you will need to provide evidence that you are living in the UK lawfully and permanently.
+The British Government states that the following groups do not have to pay for primary care treatment:

 - GP services